IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 ---

 ### Stem Holder
-A tool like this is perfect for holding switch Stems and makes lubing them so much easier.
+A tool like this is perfect for holding switch stems and makes lubing them so much easier.
 Press and hold the top open the clutch; release to grip.

 You no longer need to fear accidentally dropping and searching for those loose stems.